columbusinteractive/typo3-easycaptcha/README.md

 ## Styling
 The captcha field can be styled with the following CSS classes:
 * easycaptcha (Container for the image)
-* captcha-actions (Container for the action buttons e.g. reload of play)
+* captcha-actions (Container for the action buttons e.g. reload or play)

 By default, bootstrap classes are also added for the form field.
 If you don't use bootstrap, simply ignore them.